Germans in the American Revolution: Anhalt-Zerbst

 The Prince of Anhalt-Zerbst, Frederick Augustus signed a treaty to provide Great Britain with 1,160 men in 1777.
-The Regiment of two battalions was raised in five months, and consisted of 900 new recruits.
+The Regiment of two battalions were raised in five months, and consisted of 900 new recruits.
 One battalion of 600–700 men arrived in the Canadas in May 1778 to guard Quebec City.
 The other, consisting of some 500 "Pandours" (irregular soldiers recruited from Slavic lands within the Austrian Empire) was sent in 1780 to garrison British-occupied New York City.
 Whether these troops could function as irregular light infantry has been much debated, although they were described by contemporary accounts as Pandours.

-Congressional Support
+American and European supporters of Congress

 German Americans

 German immigration to the British colonies began in the late 17th century.
 By the mid-18th century, approximately 10% of the colonial American population spoke German.
 Germans were easily the largest non-British European minority in British North America, but their assimilation and Anglicisation varied greatly.

 During the French and Indian War in 1756, Great Britain utilized them by forming the Royal American Regiment, whose enlisted men were principally German colonists.
 Other Germans immigrated then, including Frederick, Baron de Weissenfels, who settled in New York as a British officer.
 When the Revolutionary War began, Weissenfels deserted the British forces and served with the Patriots from 1775 onward, rising to lieutenant colonel.

-German-speaking colonists were divided between neutrals and supporters of the Patriot and Loyalist causes.
-German loyalists fought in their local militias, and some returned to German states in exile following the war.
+Prior to the Revolutionary War, a significant number of German settlers in the Southern Colonies were Loyalists, and most colonists of German descent in the Thirteen Colonies did not share the same hostile reaction to British policies such as the Intolerable Acts.
+Although many German colonists chose to remain neutral during the American Revolution, a significant portion became supporters of either the Patriot and Loyalist causes.
+They fought in both local militias and regular military units, and a small minority returned to Germany in exile after the war.

 Several new states formed German regiments, or filled the ranks of local militias with German Americans.
 German colonists in Charleston, South Carolina, formed a fusilier company in 1775, and some Germans in Georgia enlisted under General Anthony Wayne.

 German patriots were most numerous where they stood in contrast to the large, pacifist Quaker population.
 Brothers Peter and Frederick Muhlenberg, for example, were elected to Congress, and Peter served on Washington's general staff.
+The German Van Leer Family all enlisted as officers, some under General Anthony Wayne.